Is counseling confidential?

-York College Counseling Services are safe/confidential and in accordance with the American Counseling Association's Code of Ethics.
+York College Counseling Services are safe/confidential and in accordance with the American Counseling Association's Code of Ethics, HIPAA, and FERPA.

-Information will be released ONLY with a student's written permission by completing a Consent Form (pdf) or if a student's condition indicates clear and imminent danger to him/herself or to others.
+Information will be released ONLY with a student's written permission by completing a Consent Form (pdf) or if a student's condition indicates clear and imminent danger to themselves or to others.
 All records are maintained according to state and federal laws of confidentiality.
 Information about the student's presence in counseling or details about what has been discussed does not become part of the student's college records.

 Why do students attend counseling?

-Our data suggests that the top reasons students at York College access counseling is to address:
+Our data suggests that the top reasons students at York Collge access counseling is to address:

 Do I see the same counselor every time?

-Typically, the first meeting with a counselor is an intake/consultation session where the counselor listens to concerns and then helps the student identify ways to address these concerns.
-Students who choose to engage in the counseling process will be assigned to a clinical staff member for all subsequent visits.
+The first meeting at Counseling Services occurs with the first available counselor.
+The student has the opportunity to express their concern(s) and work to identify the best way to address the situation.
+Students who choose to engage in the counseling process will be assigned to a specific clinical staff member for all subsequent visits.